ashishraj-hub/CodeAlpha_Basic-Network-Sniffer/README.md

 ---

 ## 🙌 Acknowledgements
-- CodeAlpha Bootcamp for project inspiration.
+- CodeAlpha for project inspiration.
 - Python community for libraries and resources.

 ---